 hopefully everyone was able to catch up on those home organization projects that we never seem to find time for under normal circumstances. but at the same time, i personally am looking forward to fall. not only am i looking forward to cooler days here in Athens, but Georgia football is about to start up again. and although we won’t be able to go to the stadium, i am looking forward to tailgating in my backyard. what are you all looking forward to most this fall?

 happy Monday, ladies! as my regular readers will know, home design and decor is one of my favorite things. a key component to this that often feels like a chore is organization. to me, organization comes before decorating because having a well organized home is the foundation of home design and decor. it provides the blank canvas that makes home decorating such a pleasurable experience. we’re starting a new series this week: how to stay organized. today, we’re doing a deep-dive into my kitchen.

 outfit of the day

-what to wear when you’re tackling chores around the house? i am wearing a comfortable outfit today – white girlfriend chinos from Talbots and a sleeveless drapey top from Anthropologie. and to add a little bohemian panache to this ensemble, a woven belt also from Anthropologie.
+what to wear when you’re tackling chores around the house? i am wearing a comfortable outfit today – white (similar) relaxed chinos from Talbots and a sleeveless drapey top from Anthropologie. and to add a little bohemian panache to this ensemble, a woven belt also from Anthropologie.

 while it’s not the outfit i’d wear if i were tackling a big project, it’s perfect for reorganizing some cabinets and drawers in my kitchen. i can reach high up or down low comfortably.